meenagujari/file-upload-app/README.md

 - **User Authentication:** Secure registration and login using JWT tokens.
 - **File Upload & Management:** Upload PDF, JPG, JPEG, or PNG files (up to 5MB).
 Files are stored on the server, and metadata is saved in MongoDB.
-- **File Listing & Download:** View, download, or manage your uploaded files with details like name, type, and upload date.
+- **File Listing:** View uploaded files with details like name, type.
 - **Modern UI:** Responsive, user-friendly interface built with Next.js, React, and Tailwind CSS.
 - **Secure API:** All file operations are protected by authentication middleware.